Claim: Former New York Mets outfielder Kevin Mitchell killed his girlfriend’s cat by cutting off its head with a knife.

 Remarkably, it was.2

-An obvious explanation that springs to mind is that, despite the paradoxical name, many celebrities (especially athletes) don't write their autobiographies.
-It has long been the practice in the sports field to pay star players to put their names to newspaper columns and books (even autobiographies) "ghostwritten" by professional scribes, frequently with little or no input from the players themselves.
-New York Times reporter Buster Olney described an instance when a bit of newspaper ghostwriting came back to haunt Mets pitcher David Cone, one of Gooden's teammates:
+An obvious explanation that springs to mind is that, despite the paradoxical name, many celebrities (especially athletes) don’t write their autobiographies.
+It has long been the practice in the sports field to pay star players to put their names to newspaper columns, books, and even autobiographies “ghostwritten” by professional scribes, often with little or no input from the players themselves.
+New York Times reporter Buster Olney described an instance when a bit of newspaper ghostwriting came back to haunt Mets pitcher David Cone, one of Gooden’s teammates: